mahdizarei0614/crie/README.md

    Use `--config <path>` if your config lives outside the current directory.

+5. **Verify the output** – open the emitted `.d.ts` file and spot-check a few components to ensure their inputs/outputs look correct.
-5. **Ship the generated file** – usually under `dist/elements/alo-kit/global.d.ts` by default.
+6. **Ship the generated file** – usually under `dist/elements/alo-kit/global.d.ts` by default.
 Commit it or publish it with your package.

 ## How it works